Please take a moment to watch videoS about our Cervical cancer screening program and prevention of parent to child transmission of HIV(PPTCT) program

 In 2007, the mobile medical clinic was born through one of PHRII's primary projects, known as Kisalaya.
-The Kisalaya Program was the culmination of a lifelong dream for Dr. Madhivanan: to integrate HIV testing and Prevention of Parent to Child Transmission of AIDS (PPTCT) with antenatal care and counseling in remote rural areas surrounding Mysore city.
+The Kisalaya Program was the culmination of a lifelong dream for Dr. Madhivanan: to integrate HIV testing and Prevention of Parent to Child Transmission of HIV (PPTCT) with antenatal care and counseling in remote rural areas surrounding Mysore city.
 Kisalaya is a true confluence of health education, patient care, research, and community outreach, and we’re proud to consider it an exemplar of the PHRII philosophy.
-The project was generously funded by the Elizabeth Glaser Pediatric AIDS Foundation.
+The project was generously funded by the Elizabeth Glaser Pediatric AIDS Foundation, USA.

-Kisalaya is centered around three underlying tenets, all aimed at increasing uptake of PPTCT services among Indian woman.
+Our program is centered around three underlying tenets, all aimed at increasing uptake of PPTCT services among Indian woman.

-First, we utilized respectful assessment and training of birth attendants and community health workers in HIV-related issues in regions where allopathic medical care during pregnancy is rare.
+First, we utilized respectful assessment and training of birth attendants and community health workers in HIV-related issues in regions where allopathic medical care during pregnancy is rare

-Second, we developed a sturdy and deep engagement with communities in order to raise support for existing antenatal health programs.
+Second, we developed a sturdy and deep engagement with communities in order to raise support for existing antenatal health programs

-Third, provided mobile health clinics that give pregnant women a chance to receive antenatal care, HIV testing, PMTCT education, and confidential counseling from a certified professional, all at no cost to the patient.
+Third, provided mobile health clinics that give pregnant women a chance to receive antenatal care, HIV testing, PMTCT education, and confidential counseling from a certified professional, all at no cost to the patient